jasonwhite/syscalls/README.md

 Updates are pulled from the `.tbl` files in the Linux source tree.

  1. Change the Linux version in `syscalls-gen/src/main.rs` to the latest version.
-Using a release candidate version is OK.
+Only updated to the latest stable version (not release candidates).
  2. Run `cd syscalls-gen && cargo run`.
 This will regenerate the syscall tables in `src/arch/`.